 It’s commonly used in daily communication.
 Learning it can help express complex ideas and events more clearly.

 In this guide, you’ll learn when to use it and how to use it — all in a simple way with plenty of examples, so even if you’ve struggled with the present perfect in the past, you’ll find it easy to understand.

-Before you start, check out this great video summary about Spanish tenses by Mariana from Spring Languages (a website I’m a co-founder of)!
+Before you start, check out this great video summary about Spanish tenses by Mariana from Spring Languages (a platform I’m a co-founder)!

 Now, let’s dive in to learn more about the present perfect in Spanish!

 It bridges the gap between past and present:

 - it suggests an action that happened at an unspecified time before now OR